Archive 2022

 AC/DC conversion

-Power is provided by YHT4S12V/10W modules AC380V tolerant.the three modules are connnected line to neutral and should be tolerant to neutral fault and up to 2 phase faults.
+Power is provided by YHT4S12V/10W modules AC 400V tolerant.the three modules are connnected line to neutral and should be tolerant to neutral fault and up to 2 phase faults.

 DC Bus

-Matched Schottky diodes are used to improve power sharing betweeen the modules at 11.5Va single LM2596 dc step down module provides 5V to the DC bus
+Matched Schottky diodes are used to improve power sharing betweeen the modules at 11.5V after the diode drop. a single LM2596 dc step down module provides 5V to the DC bus for the Arduino, PZEMs and ES-1642NC 5V line.
+ES-1642NC also needs 12V power.

 PLC

-ES-1642NC uses a separate hardware serial port for modbus communication over one phase and neutral. the serial line speed is 9600 bps. the PLC speed is between 2.5 to 4.5 kbps.
-Check Taidacent product page for more information.
+ES-1642NC uses a separate hardware serial port for modbus communication over one phase and neutral, or a separate communication bus. line to line signalling is not yet tested.
+The serial line speed is 9600 bps. the PLC speed is between 2.5 to 4.5 kbps.
+Check Taidacent/Eastsoft product page for more information.

 MCU